Woolverine94/biniou/README.md

 ⚠️ As biniou is still in a early stage of development, it is highly recommended to install it in an "expendable" virtual machine ⚠️

-* Debian 12 /  Ubuntu 22.04
+### Debian 12 /  Ubuntu 22.04

-- 1.Install the pre-requisites as root :
+  1. Install the pre-requisites as root :
 ```bash
 apt install git pip python3 python3-venv gcc perl make ffmpeg openssl
 ```

-- 2.Clone this repository as user :
+  2. Clone this repository as user :
 ```bash
 git clone https://github.com/Woolverine94/biniou.git
 ```

-- 3.Access the directory and launch the installer :
+  3. Access the directory and launch the installer :
 ```bash
 cd ./biniou
 ./install.sh